 The BOFU Content Stage

-Finally, you and your partner are at the stage where you are thinking about sealing the deal after dating.
+Finally, after countless dates you are at the stage where you are thinking about sealing the deal.
 This is what happens at the bottom of the funnel.
 This is the customer acquisition stage, where the transaction part of the business happens.

 The BOFU content is pretty straightforward.
 You get to use your sales skills at this point.
 Ensure to mention detailed product descriptions and how they can specifically address their pain points.

 Most of your audience who are not interested in your services would have left you by now.
 At this point, you have just a segment of prospective customers who are genuinely looking for your assistance.
 With the right persuasion, you can easily convert them into potential customers.